rpglab/rpglab.github.io/resources/_posts/2022-04-04-ABD_N-1_SCUC_CNR_AMPL.md

 paper: /papers/ArunRamesh-AccDecompSCUC_CNR/
 link:
 doi:
-description: "This work is for our TPWRS paper: *An Accelerated-Decomposition Approach for Security-Constrained Unit Commitment With Corrective Network Reconfiguration*.
+description: "This is for our TPWRS paper: *An Accelerated-Decomposition Approach for Security-Constrained Unit Commitment With Corrective Network Reconfiguration*.
 It implements various SCUC models. "
 ---